michaelblyons/RadioPebbledise/README.md

 This is ultimately intended to be a full-featured [Pebble][pebble] watch control for [RadioParadise][rp]'s [Android app][rp_android].

-Its development is not currently sanctioned, but I'm hoping things work out.
+Its development is not currently sanctioned by RP, but I'm hoping things work out.

 Development Notes
 =================